veltzer/demos-linux/src/examples_standalone/gcc_static_linking_libc/README.md

+# Linking statically with libc

 This folder tries to find the various ways with which to link statically with the standard C library.

-It seems that only -static works these days turning the whole exeutable to static.
+It seems that only `-static` works these days turning the whole exeutable to static.

 I did not find a way to link statically with the standard C